mine-cetinkaya-rundel/preparing-to-teach-web/content/about.md

 The workshop presenters include ...
 -->

-Applications should be submitted by July 20, 2021, but we will review applications as they come in and will try to let you know in a few days of your submission.
+Applications should be submitted by by April 11, however, we will review applications as they come in and will try to let you know as soon as possible after your submission.

-If you have any questions, you can contact Mine Cetinkaya-Rundel at [cetinkaya.mine@gmail.com](mailto:cetinkaya.mine@gmail.com) or Allison Theobold at [atheobol@calpoly.edu](mailto:atheobol@calpoly.edu).
+If you have any questions, you can contact Mine Cetinkaya-Rundel at [mc301@duke.edu](mailto:mc301@duke.edu) or Allison Theobold at [atheobol@calpoly.edu](mailto:atheobol@calpoly.edu).

 See [here](/past) for information previous years' workshops.